axelvaldez/radical-companies/_posts/Posts/2022-09-14-disentangling-ownership.markdown

 </div>

 <h1>Businesses & Companies</h1>
  <p>There are various types of ownership.
 One type of ownership is personal and another type is business ownership.
-Personal ownership has to do with deprecating assets: houses, cars, and coffee cups.
+Personal ownership has to do with depreciating assets: houses, cars, and coffee cups.
  <p>Business ownership has to do with active assets.
 One or a few people own the profits that come out of the business.
 Whether it is a sole proprietorship, a partnership, or any type of corporation (<em>i.e.</em>, including Cooperatives and B Corps), their profits belong to its owners.
 They&rsquo;re the only option we have today: you either own a business and its profits or you are working for paycheck.
 We call <em>all of these</em> <span class="_paradigm">FIAT</span> businesses, because everything is done by the absolute say so, the fiat, of the owner(s).</p>
  <p><span class="_paradigm">FIAT</span> businesses are hierarchical.
 They can be generous and progressive, like Patagonia, but, no matter, their overarching goal is to make profits for its owners.</p>